“The people arriving here have nothing. No water. No food. No protection.”

 The world’s most severe refugee situation

-Eastern Chad is home to more than 930,000 Sudanese refugees, 546,770 of whom arrived after the conflicts began in Sudan on April 15, 2023, between the Sudanese Armed Forces (SAF) and the paramilitary Rapid Support Forces (RSF) in Khartoum.
+Eastern Chad is home to more than 930,000 Sudanese refugees, 546,770 of whom arrived after the conflict began in Sudan on April 15, 2023, between the Sudanese Armed Forces (SAF) and the paramilitary Rapid Support Forces (RSF) in Khartoum.
 The conflict spread to Darfur and has impacted every region in the country.
 The UN refugee agency, UNHCR, expects another 250,000 people to arrive in 2024.

 A large majority of refugees are women and children.
 Many have fled on foot from western Sudan through the desert at night with small children and elderly family members.
 There have been reports of rapes against women in Sudan and increased cases of malnutrition among children in Sudan and the neighbouring countries, and, recently, an outbreak of hepatitis E in several of the camps in Chad.